 In 2016, it is proposed to develop further these policy options by:

-Adapting them to local and regional specificities (level of market development, capacity building, technical infrastructure, etc.) – the national and regional IGFs could be used to explain local challenges and showcase success stories.
+Emphasizing local and regional specificities (level of market development, competition environment, capacity building, technical infrastructure, etc.) – the national and regional IGFs could be used to explain local challenges and showcase success stories.

-Demonstrating how Connecting the Next Billion contributes to reaching the new Sustainable Development Goals (SDGs) such as Good Health and Wellbeing (Goal n°3) and Quality Education (Goal n°4) – the IGF could be used as a unique platform to demonstrate the cross-sectorial benefits of Access.
+Demonstrating how Connecting and Enabling the Next Billion contributes to reaching the new Sustainable Development Goals (SDGs) such as Good Health and Wellbeing (Goal n°3) and Quality Education (Goal n°4) – the IGF could be used as a unique platform to demonstrate the cross-sectoral benefits of Access.
+Examples of success stories in using the Internet, such as the use of high-speed Internet in fighting Ebola, or the development of rural educational communities would be documented.
+Limitations and examples of what has not worked well would also be observed.

-Building strategic alliances with key players; World Bank, ITU, EU Commission, IEEE, APC, Web Foundation, APC, GSMA, ICC, etc. – the IGF could be used as a hub to gather multistakeholder and cross-sectorial expertise.
+Building strategic alliances with key players at all levels: Global, Regional, National: Development workers and communities, World Bank, ITU, EU Commission, IEEE, APC, Web Foundation, APC, GSMA, ICC, ministries and national agencies of Education and health, etc. – the IGF could be used as a hub to gather multistakeholder and cross-sectoral expertise.

+Building strategic alliances with key initiatives: 2030 Sustainable Development Goals, Global Connect Initiative, Alliance for Affordable Internet, WEF Internet for All initiative, etc.

 Modality

-In order to identify policy options for “Connecting the Next Billion – Phase II”, rounds of online public consultations will be conducted.
+In order to identify policy options for “Connecting and Enabling the Next Billion – Phase II”, rounds of online public consultations will be conducted.
 Following the example of the IGF Best Practices Forums, an open and bottom-up process is envisioned to collect input.

+All interested National and Regional IGF Initiatives, Dynamic Coalitions, and Best Practices Forums will be encouraged to contribute by sharing success stories or additional options to support Connecting and Enabling the Next Billion.

 Draft outputs will be produced and further discussed, both online and during the IGF 2016 (6-9 December, Jalisco, Guadalajara, Mexico).
-The output will also be shared with relevant fora (e.g. UN Technology Facilitation Mechanism, High-Level Political Forum, WSIS Forum, etc.), and may serve as input to the community in order to decide on a theme for the 2017 IGF Community Intersessional work.
+Once compiled, the output will be made available to/shared with relevant fora at all levels, e.g. UN Technology Facilitation Mechanism, High-Level Political Forum, WSIS Forum, NRIs, DCs, BPFs, etc. This output would also serve as input to the IGF community in order to decide on a theme for the 2017 IGF Community Intersessional work.

 Timeframe

-May – open-ended: Launch public call for background contributions on the theme of “Policy Options for Connecting the Next Billion – Phase II”.
+May – open-ended: Launch public call for background contributions on the theme of “Policy Options for Connecting and Enabling the Next Billion – Phase II”.
 Contributions will be gathered and ultimately incorporated in the output through an iterative process.

 June: Invitation to the IGF community to join open editorial group.

-August: First draft “Policy Options – Phase II” open for public comment through web platform

-Sept.: Draft reviewed by open editorial group
+Sept: First draft “Policy Options – Phase II” open for public comment through web platform + reviewed by open editorial group

 Oct.: Second draft open for public comment through web platform